 As stewards of public resources, members of the community, and people dedicated to advancing social justice, we are committed to calling out where and when communities are overlooked.
 We aim to be transparent in our limitations while continuing to acknowledge, challenge, and improve how we collect and use data about communities most impacted by structural inequality.
 With a more complete picture, we will be better able to change historic and ongoing practices within the health system that continue to make some communities and their needs less visible.

-The Collaborative’s 2016 Community Health Needs Assessment (CHNA) report relied on a number of data collection strategies to yield a robust snapshot of the region’s health needs.
+The collaborative’s Community Health Needs Assessment (CHNA) report relied on a number of data collection strategies to yield a robust snapshot of the region’s health needs.
 However, gaps in data made it difficult to tell the complete story of the entire community.
 For example, unknown race/ethnicity data reflects limitations in the data collection and reporting processes that take place during OHP enrollment, including members choosing not to disclose that information.
-Learn more about the data limitations impacting this report’s ability to comprehensively illustrate our community’s health needs.